RodeoRhodia/umd-prereq-tree/README.md

 * The courses and prerequisites are then displayed as a flowchart.
 * In the prerequisite tree, you can click on a course for more details.

+## Extra feature
+* Calculate total courses offered in current semester.
+Run script, make sure to have node.js installed and its imports. https://github.com/RodeoRhodia/umd-prereq-tree/blob/main/src/utils/script.js

 ## Improvements in Future
 * Expand Prerequisite Tree if a course has many options for a prerequisite.

 ## Credits